Debraheem/pyfortmesa/README.md

        10       2.679     7.35        0.74   3.285e+05   3.285e+05
 ```

-The kap-only timing includes the eos electron-state call required by MESA
+The kap timing includes the eos electron state call required by MESA
 `kap_get`.
 When both eos and kap are needed for the same profile, the combined
 `eos_kap_profile` path computes the eos state once per zone and then passes it
 to kap.